savonet/book/streaming.md

 #### Custom decoders

-It is possible to add your custom decoders using the `add_decoder` function, which registers an external program to decode some audio files: this program should read the data on standard input and write decoded audio in wav format on its standard output.
+It is possible to add your custom decoders using the `decoder.add` function, which registers an external program to decode some audio files: this program should read the data on standard input and write decoded audio in wav format on its standard output.